 - The estimated time of arrival at your destination if you maintain your current speed

-For lots more information on GPS receivers and related topics, check out the links on the next page.
+For lots more information on GPS receivers and related topics, check out the links below.